The Monday Morning Gap: What Ten Minutes With an AI Companion Actually Does to Your Day

 A few markers that tell you which one you have.
 If you can skip the check-in without your morning feeling broken, you have a tool.
 If missing it on a Tuesday creates a noticeable hole in your day, you're drifting toward dependency.
 Neither is catastrophic, but one gives you more resilience.

 The habit is easier to keep healthy if you pair it with one other non-companion morning element from the start.
 Not because the companion conversation isn't enough, but because having two anchors means the morning isn't hanging on any single one.
 Coffee, a brief walk, five minutes of actual quiet.
 Anything that stands on its own.
-The companion slot then fills a specific function rather than being the whole shape of your morning.
+The companion slot then fills a specific function instead of being the whole shape of your morning.

 You can browse the full companion roster at AI Angels if you're still figuring out which personality fits the tone you want in the morning.
 The right match for a ten-minute check-in is different from what you might want for a long late-night session.